kdbanman/macros/doc/plan.md

 moving unit leaves behind trail of movement pheremone to call neighbors along. units of different factions automatically fight.

-units of different factions fight when they are neighbors and when they collide.  neighbors -> take damage if sum of all neighboring unit strength is negative (enemy units count negatively).  collide -> stronger cell is the victor, no neighborhood dependency.
+units of different factions fight with awareness of neighborhood when an enemy is a neighbor.  they fight without neighborhood awareness when they collide.

 multiplayer only.  ai can come later.  (minimal control interface -> ai battle could be another way to play the game:)  game state is completely deterministic